TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 51/Isaiah 51.19.md

 ---

-These two things are befallen thee, who shall bemoan thee? desolation and destruction, and the famine and the sword; how shall I comfort thee?
+These two things have happened to you.
+Who will bemoan you?
+Desolation and destruction, and the famine and the sword; how shall I comfort you?